torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   static int enable[SNDRV_CARDS] = SNDRV_DEFAULT_ENABLE_PNP;

-If the module supports only a single card, they could be single variables, instead. ``enable`` option is not always necessary in this case, but it would be better to have a dummy option for compatibility.
+If the module supports only a single card, they could be single variables, instead. ``enable`` option is yest always necessary in this case, but it would be better to have a dummy option for compatibility.

 The module parameters must be declared with the standard